 For those choosing private school:

-Scholarships (up to $2,000) are paid directly to the private school of your choice as partial payment for annual tuition.
+Scholarships (up to $2,100 per year) are paid directly to the private school of your choice as partial payment for annual tuition.
 Payment plans are negotiated with the school upon confirmation that your student has been accepted for enrollment.
 Parent(s) are responsible for the remainder of the tuition and any other fees, materials, and transportation that may be required for enrollment in the private school.
 Checks are issued to the school with the parent verifying acceptance of scholarship.

 For those choosing traditional public, charter public, or home schooling: